kaievns/the-log/posts/lead/leaders-managers-executives.md

 stem from.

 A company hires a manager expecting them to be a leader.
-Or, they hire a leader and then act baffled that they start breaking things instead of managing resources.
+Or, they hire a leader where they wanted a manager and then act baffled that they start breaking things instead of managing resources.
 The most common case is that a company hires a leader to break and re-build something, but then can't stomach the change and won't have the leader's back when they start roughing the feathers.
 All of those are avoidable problems if we think about the different leadership roles.

 The important thing to understand here is that none of those roles are better than the other; more important than the other; or subordinate to one another.